 The Office of Diversity and Social Justice advances Millersville University’s commitment to social justice, inclusive excellence and numerical, intellectual and interactional diversity by serving as an integral component of the Office of the President.
 One of the primary functions of the ODSJ is to support Millersville’s community of learners, teachers and leaders by cultivating a climate of collaboration and collective problem-solving related to diversity and social justice issues.

-The Office of Student Success programs is home to Lancaster Partnership program, the Pre-Scholars summer institute and Millersville Scholars program.
+The Student Access and Support Services, formally known as Office of Student Success Programs is home to Lancaster Partnership program, the Pre-Scholars summer institute and Millersville Scholars program.
 These programs focus on college readiness, college access and academic persistence.
 The departments various programs assist students in their academic and professional development giving them support at various levels throughout their academic careers.
 Working with the entire University community, our services and programs are designed to provide students with the necessary tools for success as scholars and citizens.